 Every year, hundreds if not thousands of families arrange for the body of a loved one to be flown home for burial; most notably recovered military personnel who died overseas.
 Their military comrades are often seen flying on commercial airlines as they accompany the remains of fallen women and men on the solemn journey home (read an online discussion by airline personnel and others).

 The air transport of bodies has long been regarded as an acceptable and allaying practice – we collectively respect (if not always understand) a bereaved family’s need for such solace.
-These journeys have inspired several poignant scenes in cinema, particularly regarding military casualties.
+These journeys have inspired several poignant scenes in cinema, particularly in regard to military casualties.

 At least one film, Taking Chance (2009), was entirely dedicated to the story of a marine escorting the body of a fellow marine back home.
-Another film, The Lost Valentine (2011), is a love story (spoiler alert!) that leads the viewer to the exhumation of a navy pilot’s remains – buried in the Philippine earth decades earlier – which are then transported back to the U.S. for interment.
-It is as if the body – for a moment – transforms into spirit, gently caressing the heavens.
+Another film, The Lost Valentine (2011), is a love story (spoiler alert!) that leads the viewer to the exhumation of a navy pilot’s remains – buried in the Philippine earth decades earlier – which are then transported back to the U.S. for interment by his widow, played by Betty White.
+In flight, it is as if the body – for a moment – transforms into spirit, gently caressing the heavens.

-As you might expect, the transport of human remains is highly regulated.
-Upon speaking with a few airlines in the U.S.A. about the domestic transport of bodies, we learned that they generally require bodies to be embalmed.
-Yet since embalming is prohibited by Jewish custom, airlines have established alternate requirements to accommodate different faith traditions: bodies may still be transported by air if they have been appropriately refrigerated and packed in a ziegler or other approved container, sometimes with dry ice (i.e., solid CO2 – the amount of which is dependent on the body’s weight and regulated limits).
+As you might expect, the transport of human remains is highly regulated, complicated and expensive.
+Upon speaking with a few airlines in the U.S.A. about the domestic transport of human bodies, we learned that they generally require bodies to be embalmed.
+Since embalming is prohibited by Jewish custom, airlines have established alternate requirements to accommodate different faith traditions: bodies may still be transported by air if they have been appropriately refrigerated and packed in a ziegler or other approved container, sometimes with dry ice (i.e., solid CO2 – the amount of which is dependent on the body’s weight and other regulated limits).
 As dry ice sublimates to gas, it displaces the oxygen within the carrying compartment – a potentially dangerous situation for any live animals also being flown in cargo.

-This may be the rare case when regulations have made it nearly impossible for families to transport the remains of their animal companions from overseas or between states.
-It has nothing to do with the animal per se, and everything to do with shipping.
-Since the horrors of 9/11, the Department of Homeland Security has imposed strict regulations on all shipping, and pets’ remains are not designated as a standardized category for transportation.
+The transportation of bodies may be the rare case in which regulations regarding animals are stricter than those for humans, making the shipping of a pet’s remains overseas or between states nearly impossible.
+This has nothing to do with the animal per se, but everything to do with security concerns.
+Since the horrors of 9/11, the Department of Homeland Security has imposed exacting regulations on all shipping, and pets’ remains are not designated as a standard category for transportation.